 \subsection{Dataset Anomalies}

-Many anomalies can be detected using the proposed framework.
+Dataset anomalies can be detected using the proposed framework.
 For instance, sensor timestamp mismatch has been detected in the TUM-VI dataset, and this imposes a data integrity issue for SLAM.
-Additionally, over-exposed and under-exposed images have also been detected and localized in both EuroC and TUM-VI datasets.
-Moreover, rotation-only motion profiles have been detected in EuroC and TUM-VI datasets.
-The existence of these anomalies proposes that the TUM-VI dataset is more diverse in terms existence of data anomalies compared to the other two datasets.
-The detection of such anomalies, is a direct indication of the level of challenge a dataset imposes over a SLAM system.
+Additionally, over-exposed and under-exposed images have also been detected and localized in both EuroC and TUM-VI datasets as shown in Figure \ref{fig:exp_zone}.
+Moreover, rotation-only motion profiles have been detected in EuroC and TUM-VI as shown in Figure \ref{fig:rot_only}, and this implies a challenge on conventional SLAM solutions.
+The existence of these anomalies proposes that the TUM-VI dataset is more diverse in terms of existence of data anomalies compared to the other two datasets.